v1br/ai-projects/README.md

 Frontend Tech Stack:
 - <a href="https://vite.dev/">Vite.js</a> for building & deploying the application.
-- <a href="https://react.dev/">React.js</a> for handling transitions, & components.
+- <a href="https://react.dev/">React.js</a> for handling transitions & components.
+- <a href="https://tailwindcss.com/">Tailwind</a> for adding styles to the application.
 - <a href="https://www.chartjs.org/">Chart.js</a> for rendering dynamic charts and figures.
-- <a href="https://tailwindcss.com/">Tailwind</a> for adding styles to the application.
+- <a href="https://www.chartjs.org/">Zod</a> for form validation & XSS security.

 Additional Dev Tools:
 - <a href="https://bun.sh/">Bun</a> for testing, bundling & managing dependencies.